rmcanany/SolidEdgeHousekeeper/README.md

 ### Update flat pattern
 Updates flat patterns.
 If the update was not successful, or no flat patterns were found, it is reported in the log file.

 Before updating the flat pattern, this command first regenerates the flat *model*.
-That is the under-the-hood parent geometry of the flat pattern.
-If you have a highly-automated model-to-laser pipeline, you may have noticed that sometimes an exported flat model contains no geometry.
+That is the parent geometry of the flat pattern.
+If you have an automated model-to-laser pipeline, you may have noticed that sometimes an exported flat model contains no geometry.
 This is a fix for that situation.

 ### Break links
 Breaks external links to a file.
 This is irreversible, so you know, think about it.
 Several options are available.
 They are explained below.